AbGuthrie/goquery/README.md

 ### Docker Testing Infra
 Hopefully one day goquery will be plug'n'play with the most popular osquery backends, but for now it'll take a little work to integrate.
 To get up and running playing with goquery as quickly as possible, you can use the docker test infra.

-Running `make docker` will build a set of nodes used to create a simulated osquery deployment with two Ubuntu hosts, a central osquery server, along with a SAML IdP. goquery contains its own osquery server written in Go which is designed to be lightweight and easy to understand to help you learn how to integrate goquery into your enterprise.
+Running `make docker` will build a set of nodes used to create a simulated osquery deployment with two Ubuntu hosts, a central osquery server, along with a SAML IdP. goquery's docker infra contains its own osquery server written in Go which is designed to be lightweight and easy to understand to help you learn how to integrate goquery into your enterprise.

 Deploy it locally with `make deploy` (which uses docker swarm) and then you're ready to start testing by running goquery.